Frequently Asked Questions

 The Valley Baptist Legacy Foundation (dba The Legacy Foundation) was previously known as the Valley Baptist Medical Foundation.
 As part of the joint venture between Valley Baptist and Vanguard Health Systems in September 2011, additional assets were entrusted to the Foundation’s care with the purpose of improving the health of residents in the lower Rio Grande area.
-As a continuing joint owner of Valley Baptist Health System, the Foundation plans to achieve its goals by investing a portion of the proceeds from the hospitals back into health-related aspects of the lower Rio Grande community.
+In 2012, Vanguard Health Systems sold to Tenet Healthcare and in 2015, Tenet purchased the remaining portion of the joint venture.

 What does The Legacy Foundation fund?

 The Legacy Foundation funds programs that measurably improve the health of those living in the lower Rio Grande Valley by promoting healthy lifestyles and providing increased access to healthcare for all.
 Our #1 strategic priority is Obesity and Diabetes Prevention.
 However, will we consider funding for all types of health-related initiatives.
 To learn more, see the Program Areas section of our website.

 How much money does The Legacy Foundation grant each year?